-Project SEARCH is a full time program within Hackensack University Medical Center in Hackensack and Holy Name Medical Center in Teaneck.
+Project SEARCH is a full time program within Holy Name Medical Center in Teaneck.
 In partnership with Bergen County Project SEARCH and the Bergen County Workforce Development Board, BCSS will offer students with disabilities full immersion is a variety of work settings during their last year of school in order to increase students' employment opportunities.
-The program provides full day services for up to 24 students.
-Each site is staffed with one (1) appropriately certified teacher and two (2) job coaches.
+The program provides full day services for up to 12 students.
+The site is staffed with one appropriately certified teacher and two (2) job coaches.
 The goal of the program is to prepare students to obtain and maintain employment, establish linkages to adult supports, and utilize public transportation including Access Link as needed.